querqy/chorus-elasticsearch-edition/README.md

 We are trying to strike a balance between making the setup process as easy and fool proof as possible, with the need to not _hide_ too much of the interactions between the projects that make up Chorus.

 If you are impatient, we provide a quick start script, `./quickstart.sh` that sets Chorus up for you.
 However, I recommend you go through [Kata 0: Setting up Chorus](katas/000_setting_up_chorus.md), to get a picture of what's running in the stack.

+After setting up Chorus you can check out [Kata 1: Lets Optimize a Query](katas/001_optimize_a_query.md) for an introduction to the world of active search management.

+[More Katas can be found in the Solr version of Chorus](https://github.com/querqy/chorus#structured-learning-using-chorus) and many can be transferred to this Elasticsearch based stack.
+Some are also covered in a video series called [Meet Pete](https://opensourceconnections.com/blog/2020/07/07/meet-pete-the-e-commerce-search-product-manager/).
+Feel free to open PRs to add Katas you find useful or open issues if you want to see specific Katas included.
+Every contribution is welcome!

 # Useful Commands for Chorus